United Kingdom labour law: Equality

 The Equality Act 2010 embodies the principle that people should treat one another according to the content of their character, and not another irrelevant status, to foster social inclusion.
-This principle, which slowly became fundamental to common law, and EU law, goes beyond employment, to access private and public services.
-At work, the law largely builds on the minimum standards set in three basic Directives for the whole EU.
-Beyond the absolute prohibitions on discriminating against trade union members, the EA 2010 protects the characteristics of gender (including pregnancy), race, sexual orientation (including marital status), belief, disability and age.
+This principle is found in the common law, and EU law, There is an absolute prohibition on discriminating against trade union members, and the EA 2010 protects the characteristics of gender (including pregnancy), race, sexual orientation (including marital status), belief, disability and age.
 Atypical workers, who have part-time, fixed-term, or agency contracts, are also protected under specific regulations.
-But although equality legislation explicitly prohibits discrimination on just ten grounds, the common law may also extend protection if employers treat workers unfairly for other reasons that are irrelevant or arbitrary.
+The common law may also give greater protection to workers who are treated arbitrarily.
 "Direct" discrimination is when a worker is treated less favourably because of a protected characteristic (e.g. gender or race) compared to another person (with a different gender or race), unless employers can show that a person's characteristic is a "genuine occupational requirement".
 "Indirect" discrimination is when employers apply a neutral rule to all workers, but this has "disparate impact" on people with a particular protected characteristic, and the rule cannot be "objectively justified".
+Equal pay claims between men and women have historically been separate in law, the rules are often less favourable, and do not tackle structural discrimination such as unequal parental leave and responsibility.
 Workers have a right to not suffer harassment at work.
 Claimants may not be victimised for bringing a discrimination claim.
-Equal pay between men and women has historically been treated separately in law, with subtle differences (sometimes more or less favourable).
-The law on disability is more favourable, by placing positive duties on employers to make reasonable adjustments to include disabled people in society.
-While UK and EU law presently only allow promotion of underrepresented groups if a candidate is equally qualified, it is still debated whether more "positive action" measures should be implemented, particularly to tackle the gender pay gap, and over-representation of white men in senior positions.
-If discrimination is proven, it is a statutory tort, and it entitles a worker to quit and/or claim damages.
+The law requires employers to make reasonable adjustments to include disabled people at work.
+The law also allows positive action to include underrepresented groups if a candidate is equally qualified.
+If discrimination is proven, it is a statutory tort, and employers are vicariously and potentially personally liable.